vandermesis/Kolorofon/README.md

 ## What for

 It's for me to practise coding.
-I started to write code to that game from a very first lesson of Swift I want that this game will grow with me as I learn to code.
+I started to write code to that game from a very first lesson of Swift.
+I would like to this game would grow with me as I learn to code.
 We will see where it lead us :)

 ## How to use it